stream-zero/shared-docs-source/fx/Developer_Guide/Creating_and_Configuring_Your_First_FX_Service.md

 cd my_fx_project
 ```

-**Step 4: Create Service Directory**
+### Step 4: Create Service Directory

 Within the project directory, create a subdirectory for your specific service.
-This directory should have a name that consists of alphanumeric characters in lowercase, along with underscores (`_`) and hyphens (`-`) – no spaces allowed:
+This directory should have a name that consists of alphanumeric characters in lowercase, along with underscores (`_`) and hyphens (`-`), no _spaces_ allowed:

 ```bash
 mkdir my-service-name